A rigorous introduction to linear models: Bayesian Linear Model: Zero-Mean Prior

-\begin{svgraybox} \begin{remark}[Ridge Regression] In least squares approximation, we use $\bX\bbeta$ to approximate $\by$.
-Two issues arise: the model can potentially overfit and $\bX$ may not have full rank.
-In ridge regression, we regularize large value of $\bbeta$ and thus favor simpler models.
-Instead of minimizing $||\by-\bX\bbeta||^2$, we minimize $||\by-\bX\bbeta||^2+\lambda||\bbeta||^2$, where $\lambda$ is a hyper-parameter that can be tuned:
+\paragrapharrow{Connection to ridge regression.} In the context of least squares approximation, the utilization of $\bX\bbeta$ for approximating $\by$ introduces two potential issues: the risk of overfitting and the possibility of $\bX$ lacking full rank.
+Ridge regression addresses these concerns by regularizing large values of $\bbeta$, thereby favoring simpler models.
+Instead of minimizing the squared error along: $\normtwo{\by-\bX\bbeta}^2$, ridge regression minimizes the following objective function: $\normtwo{\by-\bX\bbeta}^2+\lambda\normtwo{\bbeta}^2$, where $\lambda$ is a hyper-parameter that controls the strength of the regularization and can be tuned as needed: